-The above amount is included in other current liabilities as of March 31, 2014 in the accompanying condensed combined balance sheets.
+The above amount is included in other current liabilities as of June 30, 2014 in the accompanying condensed combined balance sheets.

 TruePosition also has an intercompany note arrangement with Liberty under which funds may be advanced to Liberty and remitted back to TruePosition as needed.
-As of March 31, 2014, the outstanding note receivable from Liberty plus accrued interest was \$60.4 million.
+As of June 30, 2014, the outstanding note receivable from Liberty plus accrued interest was \$40.7 million.
 As of December 31, 2013, the outstanding note receivable from Liberty plus accrued interest was \$19.1 million.
 The note bears interest at the three-month LIBOR plus 2%.
+It is anticipated that Liberty will reimburse TruePosition for any amounts outstanding on this intercompany note upon effectiveness of the Broadband Spin-Off.

 TruePosition has been a party to certain tax sharing arrangements with Liberty (or its former affiliate).
 Under these tax-sharing arrangements, TruePosition has been obligated to make cash payments to Liberty (or its former affiliate) in each year TruePosition generated positive taxable income, determined as if TruePosition filed a separate tax return.
 The amount of such payment has been equal to the amount of TruePosition's taxable income (as so determined) multiplied by the highest corporate tax rate in effect for the applicable tax jurisdiction.
 If on a separate return basis, TruePosition would have a net operating loss or net tax credit for a particular year, and such loss or credit could be utilized on the actual tax returns filed by Liberty (or its former affiliate), then TruePosition would be entitled to reduce current and future payments to Liberty (or its former affiliate) by the amount of such tax benefit.
-During the three months ended March 31, 2014, \$5.3 million due to TruePosition from Liberty was transferred to the note receivable from Liberty, and during the three months ended March 31, TruePosition made payments to Liberty totalling \$3.6 million under this arrangement.
-As of March 31, 2014, \$9.1 million was due to Liberty, and as of December 31, 2013, \$6.4 million was due from Liberty under this arrangement.
-Prior to the Spin-Off, any net income tax receivable due to TruePosition from Liberty will be distributed to Liberty, and any net income tax payable of TruePosition to Liberty will be contributed by Liberty to the capital of TruePosition.
+During the six months ended June 30, 2014 and 2013, \$5.3 million and \$8.6 million, respectively, due to TruePosition from Liberty was transferred to the note receivable from Liberty under this arrangement.
+As of June 30, 2014, \$3.9 million was due to Liberty, and as of December 31, 2013, \$6.4 million was due from Liberty under this arrangement.
+Prior to the Broadband Spin-Off, any net income tax receivable due to TruePosition from Liberty will be distributed to Liberty, and any net income tax payable of TruePosition to Liberty will be contributed by Liberty to the capital of TruePosition.